Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 Before moving to this last step let us comment on the issue of {\it small divisors}.
 To perform the above Birkhoff normal form reduction of the smoothing terms, we need to deal with near-resonances.
 Indeed, our normal form transformation is generated by a flow as in \eqref{straflow} where, roughly speaking, the coefficients of the operator $\mathcal{A}$ are obtained through division by the phase $ \sigma_1\omega(n_1) +\sigma_2\omega(n_2) + \s_3 \omega(n_3) - \omega(n) $.
 This becomes dangerous if it degenerates rapidly close to the resonances.
 For example, if $ \s_1 = 1 = \s_3 $, $ \s_2 = - 1 $, and $n_1=k$, $n_2=-k$, $n_3=j$, $n =j+2k$, with $j \gg k$ we get $| \omega(n_1) - \omega(n_2) + \omega(n_3) - \omega(n) | \approx j^{-1/2}$.
 Dividing by this expression then causes a loss of (at least) a $1/2$ derivative.
 In our proof this issue is overcome thanks to the fact that the smoothing remainders $ R(z) $ can tolerate losses of derivatives.

 {\it Step 4: Normal form identification}.
 In our last main step in Subsection \ref{sec:INF} we prove that the cubic terms in \eqref{stra11}-\eqref{stra12} coincide with the Hamiltonian vector field generated by the quartic Hamiltonian in \eqref{theoBirH} \be -\zeta (z) \partial_x z + r_{-1/2} (z; D)[z] + R^{\mathrm{res}}(z) = -\ii\pa_{\bar{z}}H^{(4)}_{ZD} \, . \ee This implies in particular that $ R^{\mathrm{res}}(z) $ is supported only on trivial resonances.
 To obtain \eqref{straide} we use a normal form identification argument which relies on the uniqueness of solutions of the quadratic homological equation \eqref{Poisson3}.
 The final outcome is that the equation \eqref{stra11}, that we have obtained through the bounded and invertible transformations described in Steps 1--3, coincides up to quartic terms, with the Hamiltonian vector field generated by the Hamiltonian \eqref{theoBirHfull} formally derived by Zakharov-Dyachenko-Craig-Worfolk-Sulem.
-Notice that this argument also proves that the cubic vector field of the Poincar\'e-Birkhoff normal form \eqref{stra11} is Hamiltonian, which was not known a priori since we have performed non-symplectic transformations.
-This algebraic identification can be seen as philosophically similar to Moser's indirect proof of the convergence of the Lindsted series for a KAM torus \cite{M67}: Moser rigorously proves the existence of quasi-periodic solutions, which are analytic in $\e$, and then shows, a posteriori, that their Taylor expansions in $\e$ coincide with the formal Lindsted power series.
+Note that this argument also proves that the cubic vector field of the Poincar\'e-Birkhoff normal form \eqref{stra11} is Hamiltonian, which was not known a priori since we have performed non-symplectic transformations.
+This identification argument is similar in spirit to Moser's indirect proof of the convergence of the Lindsted series for a KAM torus \cite{M67}: Moser rigorously proves the existence of quasi-periodic solutions, which are analytic in $\e$, and then shows, a posteriori, that their Taylor expansions in $\e$ coincide with the formal Lindsted power series.

 {\bf Acknowledgements}.
 We thank M. Procesi and W. Craig for stimulating discussions on the topic.